 - The Christ Crown of Thorns in L.A.
 Noire, an abandoned church (with a catacomb for bonus points) serves as the final showdown in the mission "The Quarter Moon Murders" against the Black Dahlia murderer which serves to tie up all loose ends in the Homicide cases.
 Cue the next-half of the game after the mission was completed.

-- Saints Row The Third has Loren's tower.
+- Saints Row: The Third has Loren's tower.
 As you'd expect, it's a massive skyscraper packed with Elite Mooks.
 However, after killing Loren and blowing the tower up (if you so choose), it's revealed that Killbane has taken over leadership of the Syndicate.
 Meaning that you've got more work to do.
+This is a distinct tipping point though, where the Saints go from the underdog to the rising power in the city.